Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Invertibility theory on

-on a space of functions defined on $M_\eps\times\R^2$ with suitable decay.
+We look for a solution to \eqref{eqbul} on a space of functions defined on $M\times\R^2$ with suitable decay.
 This cannot be done for every choice of right-hand side $\Psi$, hence instead of \eqref{eqbul} we aim to solve the projected problem

 where $b = (b^1,b^2)$ is defined by